 "What an exciting time we live in!
 Never before in history have there been so many professionals employed in private service.
 I am proud to serve on the Board of the two most prominent butler and private service organizations in the world and that we can contribute to the success of the many outstanding families and companies we work with.
 The future looks bright indeed.
 Even with the current economic crisis, our profession is nevertheless growing rapidly.
 I hope that employers, staff, companies, potential students, and others recognize quality and integrity and are not fooled by the many charlatans in this very difficult profession.
 Education is my passion, and I am pleased to say that our school's contribution to the success of modern butling is relatively great."

-Professor Wennekes: "I get so much enjoyment from working with so many different nationalities.
+Mr. Wennekes: "I get so much enjoyment from working with so many different nationalities.
 Our clients truly are the leading families and companies in the world.
 Our expertise and our sensitivity to local customs and culture allow us to work in any country in the world.
 The assignments we do in China are probably my favorite.
 I consider China my second home country.
 The people are so friendly and hospitable.
 Their desire to advance and improve and their desire to learn are so heartwarming.
 I feel we have a very special bond with the Chinese people.
 We can bring so much to our Chinese clients.
 We have our professional school in Chengdu, Sichuan Province.
 I am thrilled that we work alongside local Chinese professionals.
-Please call me in case you are interested in working with us or if require further information.
+Please call me in case you are interested in working with us or if you require further information.
 It truly will be my pleasure to serve you."

-In 1995, Professor Wennekes was elected Chairman of the Board of The International Guild of Professional Butlers, a position he held until 2019.
+In 1995, Mr. Wennekes was elected Chairman of the Board of The International Guild of Professional Butlers, a position he held until 2019.
 The Guild is dedicated to promoting and protecting the interests and reputation of its members and the private service and butler profession.

 The Guild was founded as a governing and regulating body to protect clients and members from the vast number of charlatans and copycats in this profession.
 The Guild also informs the general public about the private service profession.
 The Guild has approximately 8.000 members around the world.
 Regular membership is free.
 Executive Membership is by invitation only.